Crandall-Lions Viscosity Solutions for Path-Dependent PDEs: The Case of Heat Equation: Crandall-Lions (path-dependent) viscosity solutions

 Let us now prove that $v$ is a viscosity solution of equation \eqref{PPDE}.
 We only prove the viscosity subsolution property, as the supersolution property can be proved in a similar way.
 We proceed along the same lines as in the proof of the subsolution property in Theorem 3.66 of \cite{fabbrigozziswiech}.
 Let $(t,\boldsymbol x)\in[0,T)\times C([0,T];\R^d)$ and $\varphi\in\boldsymbol C_{\textup{pol}}^{1,2}(\boldsymbol\Lambda)$, satisfying:

 We suppose that $(v-\varphi)(t,\boldsymbol x)=0$ (if this is not the case, we replace $\varphi$ by $\psi(\cdot,\cdot):=\varphi(\cdot,\cdot)+v(t,\boldsymbol x)-\varphi(t,\boldsymbol x)$).
 Take

-where the last inequality follows from the fact that $\sup(v-\varphi)=0$, so that $v\leq\varphi$ on $\boldsymbol\Lambda$.
+where the latter inequality follows from the fact that $\sup(v-\varphi)=0$, so that $v\leq\varphi$ on $\boldsymbol\Lambda$.
 Notice that the last expectation in \eqref{v_proof_2} is finite, as $\varphi$ has polynomial growth.
 Now, by the functional It\^o formula \eqref{Ito_formula}, we have

 where $\mathcal L$ was defined in \eqref{23bis}.
 Since $\partial^V_{x_i}\varphi$ has polynomial growth, the corresponding stochastic integral is a martingale.
 Then, plugging the above formula into \eqref{v_proof_2} and dividing by $\eps$, we find